-During this period, the Company continued to keep Norasa on care and maintenance.
-The two areas that remained under review, namely the DFS capital cost estimates and the suitability of innovative bulk ore sorting technologies require additional funding before more detailed assessment and testwork can commence, and accordingly, this undertaking has been deferred indefinitely.
+During 2019, the Company continued to keep Norasa on care and maintenance.
+The two areas that remained under review, namely the DFS capital cost estimates and the suitability of innovative bulk ore sorting technologies required additional funding before more detailed assessment and testwork could commence.

-Following the Company's annual shareholders' meeting held on June 27, 2019.
-Elia N. Shikongo joined the Company as an independent director and was subsequently appointed as a member of the Company's Audit Committee.
+Following the Company's annual shareholders' meeting held on June 27, 2019, Elia N. Shikongo joined the Company as an independent director and was subsequently appointed as a member of the Company's Audit Committee.